Chief Executive Officer:

 David brings enterprise-level corporate skills to support Possability’s growth.
 He is passionate about delivering value in the “for-purpose” sector by achieving improved outcomes for clients and employees after a lengthy corporate career in the private sector.

-Executive General Manager, Practice Innovation and Service Development:
+Director of Practice Innovation and Service Development:

 Nicola is a qualified Speech Pathologist specialising in developing and delivering services for people with complex needs.
 Acting as both practitioner and manager, her experience in government and non-government sectors spans over 20 years.
 Utilising knowledge and skills in Positive Behaviour Support, staff development, leadership and service design, Nicola has developed and implemented service models for individuals living with behaviours of concern, disability and trauma.
 Her motivation comes from seeing the life changing results that can be achieved when staff, families, individuals and clinicians work collaboratively together.